pelithne/minecraft-on-azure/README.md

 ## Install minecraft Server
 The commands below will create a directory to hold your server.
 For simplicity, lets call it "server".
 It should be located under /opt/minecraft, to keep things tidy.

-Then we use wget to download the minecraft server.
+Then you will use wget to download the minecraft server.
 The command downloads version 1.12.2, but you can check with the official minecraft page if there is a newer one available.

 ````